coraliemuller/metanetmap/docs/overview.rst

 When partial match mode is activated, the processing steps are first applied to the three knowledge tables (e.g., enantiomers, CHEBI).
 Afterward, all previous steps are repeated.

-CHEBI/InChIKey processing is only performed if these identifiers are present in the metabolomic data table.
+ChEBI/InChIKey processing is only performed if these identifiers are present in the metabolomic data table.

 Once this processing is complete, the entire mapping pipeline is re-run, incorporating the modifications.

 **The following treatments are applied:**

 - **CHEBI** *(only if a CHEBI column exists in the metabolomics data)*:
-  For each row containing a CHEBI ID, the API of EBI is used to retrieve the full CHEBI ontology of the metabolite.
+  For each row containing a ChEBI ID, the API of EBI is used to retrieve the full ChEBI ontology of the metabolite.
 These related terms are then remapped against the target databases.

 - **INCHIKEY**:
-  An INCHIKEY is structured as `XXXXXXXXXXXXXX-YYYYYYYAB-Z`.
+  An InChIKey is structured as `XXXXXXXXXXXXXX-YYYYYYYAB-Z`.
 The first block (`X`) represents the core molecular structure.
 We extract this primary structure to increase the chances of a match during the second mapping phase.

 - **Enantiomers**:
   Stereochemistry indicators (L, D, R, S) are removed from both the metabolomic data and the databases.
 This improves matching rates, since stereochemical information is often missing in metabolomic datasets.